 Our ancestors were chicken…

-- Another problem with Brain 3.0 is that it never shuts up.
+- Another problem with Brain 3 is that it never shuts up.
 It is constantly seeking something to solve, resolve or think about solving.
 Brains were not supposed to be turned off ever.
-You cannot stop beating your heart (a Brain 1 function) or turn off Fear (a Brain 2 function) because doing so would get you killed in no time.
+You cannot stop your heart from beating (a Brain 1 function) or turn off Fear (a Brain 2 function) because doing so would get you killed in no time.
 So they never shut down.

 Nature did not anticipate that the Neocortex would run out of real problems to solve anytime soon.